crainiarc/poker-ai-planner/README.md

 poker-ai-planner
 ================
-To investigate the performances of various pokerbots
+To investigate the performances of various pokerbots.
+The AI we intend to test are:
+MCTS
+Adaptive Planning